cups-code/coppidu/content/index.md

 2. Go to [[navigation]] to see how this works
 3. Make your character through [[character creation]] and building it with [[character depth]]
 4. Read through your relevant campaign's files (e.g. if you are in Tales of Songbird, go to the Tales of Songbird folder and read through the notes such as [[A1 - Synopsis]])
-	- You can find more relevant pages to your respective campaigns [here](#Relevant Pages)
+	- You can find more relevant pages to your respective campaigns [here](https://cups-code.github.io/coppidu/(!)-Getting-Started/character-depth)

 ---